timescale/docs/migrate/playbooks/rds-timescale-live-migration.md

 ---
-title: Migrate from RDS to Timescale using live migration
+title: Migrate from AWS RDS to Timescale using live migration
 excerpt: Migrate from a PostgreSQL database in AWS RDS to Timescale using live migration
 products: [cloud]
 keywords: [data migration, postgresql, RDS]